 If you do not have an EIN, you may apply for one online.
-Go to the IRS website www.irs.gov and enter keyword "online EIN" in the upper right corner.
+Go to the IRS website www.irs.gov and under Online Services click on Apply for an Employer Identification Number (EIN) Online.
 You may also apply by calling 1-800-829-4933 or by faxing or mailing Form SS-4, Application for Employer Identification Number, to the IRS.
 See the Instructions for Form SS-4 for more information.